 Jones ranks second in school history in pass completions (569), fourth-most career passing yards (6,284) and touchdowns (44).
 He averaged 196.4 passing yards per game, which is third all-time.
 Rutherford - two-year career - is sixth in completions (284), 10th in yards (3,364), seventh in touchdowns (27) and tops in pass efficiency (140.1).

 Running back Robert Lowe turned in the fourth most rushing yards in school history (3,027) and rushing touchdowns (29) under Schultz’s guidance.

-Between Jones, Rutherford and Lowe, they hold spots on Texas State’s record books for offensive yards, touchdowns responsible for, touchdowns scored and points scored career lists.
-Schultz guided the Cats to 20 spots in the season record lists.
+Between Jones, Rutherford and Lowe, they hold spots on Texas State’s career record books for offensive yards, touchdowns responsible for, touchdowns scored and points scored career lists.
+Under Schultz, the Cats recorded 20 spots in the season record lists.

 While the offensive coordinator at Texas State, he worked with D.J.
 Hall, a two-time All-American at offensive line.
 He notched 31 all-conference performers that spans two conferences and an independent status, and at TCU he worked with 44 all-conference selections, also spanning three leagues.
 In all, he’s been a key to 80 all-conference athletes during his 18 years as a coordinator.